 Drug Opportunities in Oncology

-In vitro studies indicate that taurolidine has a direct and selective antineoplastic effect on glial and neuronal brain tumor cells, and in addition, has been shown to significantly enhance the activity of cytotoxic cancer drugs, including vincristine.
+Preclinical studies suggest that taurolidine has a direct and selective antineoplastic effect on glial and neuronal brain tumor cells, and in addition, has been shown to significantly enhance the activity of cytotoxic cancer drugs, including vincristine.

-Pediatric neuroblastoma, an Orphan Disease in the United States, is an adrenal cancer that develops in the nerve cells of the medulla and is the most common extracranial tumor in childhood, usually occurring in infants and children under 10.
+in the United States, is an adrenal cancer that develops in the nerve cells of the medulla and is the most common extracranial tumor in childhood, usually occurring in infants and children under 10.
+In February 2018, FDA granted Orphan Drug Designation of taurolidine for the treatment of neuroblastoma.

 Cost-Efficient Medical Device Opportunities

 Taurolidine’s antimicrobial and anti-inflammatory properties may add significant value for the medical device market.
-CorMedix is focusing initially on the following areas, each of which represent large markets where the Company believes taurolidine-based products can achieve significant market share upon FDA clearance.
+CorMedix is focusing its research and development efforts on the following areas, each of which represent large markets where the Company believes taurolidine-based products can achieve significant market share upon FDA clearance.

 - Antimicrobial Sutures: Protect exposed skin from infection